Now Am Found: 1990

 In the car, Hays meets Hoyt (Michael Rooker), who is aware of Hays' investigation.
 They take him to the woods to talk.
-Hays claims to know about James' activities, but Hoyt points out that James' car had a GPS tracking unit, so he knows his last possible location.
+Hays claims to know about James' activities, but Hoyt points out that James' pager had a GPS tracking unit, so he knows his last possible location.
 He warns Hays to stop investigating, saying he also owns footage of Hays' car following James' car.

 Amelia and Hays argue and he resigns from the police force.
 He becomes head of campus security at a university, and Amelia becomes a lecturer at the same university.

 2015

-Hays and West question James' widow, who works at a nursery home, about the black man with the milky eye.
+Hays and West question James' widow, who works at a nursing home, about the black man with the milky eye.
 She says she was approached by the man, who wanted to know if James found Julie, identifying him as "Junius".
 They then decide to visit Hoyt's abandoned mansion.
-In the mansion, they discover the pink room in the basement, which contains a painting in the wall with three figures: "Princess Mary", "Sir Junius", and "Queen Isabel".
+In the mansion, they discover the pink room in the basement, which contains a painting on the wall with three figures: "Princess Mary", "Sir Junius", and "Queen Isabel".

 After discovering Junius Watts' address, they visit his house.
 Watts (Steven Williams) anticipated them, revealing himself as the man who was parked outside Hays' house.
 He then explains the "truth" to them: a grief-stricken Isabel Hoyt (Lauren Sweetser) saw Julie at a Hoyt Foods company picnic, and, perceiving Julie to have a strong resemblance to her late daughter, wanted to see her again.
 Watts paid Lucy (Mamie Gummer) to allow Julie to play with Isabel regularly in the woods, under the supervision of Watts and Will.
 However, Isabel stopped taking her lithium medication and tried to take Julie.
-Will tried to stop her and hit his head on a rock.
+Will tried to stop her and Isabel pushed him causing him to hit his head on a rock.
 James (Scott Shepherd) paid Lucy to allow Isabel to keep Julie.
 Isabel gave Julie lithium to keep her happy.
 As Julie grew up, she started asking questions and Watts helped her escape, but she went missing.
 After many years, he appeared to have found her at a convent for some years.

 Watts explains that he was parked outside Hays' house, as he lacked the courage to speak the truth.
 He wants them to arrest him but their retired status prevents them from doing so.
 West also suggests that if he can't live with it, he should just kill himself.
 Visiting the convent, a woman tells them that Julie was there, after she caught HIV.
 She then shows them her gravestone, marked under the name "Mary July".
 While leaving the convent, they run into a groundskeeper (Nathan Wetherington) with a daughter named Lucy (Ivy Dubreuil).